ReneeFranzwa/careers.edsurge.com/_posts/2014-03-10-software-engineer.md

 The cover letter *does not* need to be long.
 Be concise.

 <a href="mailto:shu@edsurge.com" class="button button-rounded button-primary button-large">Email shu@edsurge.com</a>
+<a href="http://about.edsurge.com/team" target="_blank" class="button button-rounded button-large">View EdSurge Team</a>

 #### Interview Process

 After reviewing your cover letter, I'll be your first (phone) interviewer.
 I won't give you any live-coding interviews because they don't work.
 [As to why, please read this article](http://css-tricks.com/interviewing-front-end-engineer-san-francisco/).
 On my interview, I like to ask what you're *geniunely* passionate about in your professional life, so I can determine if EdSurge can help you get to where you want to be.
 I also like to ask how you stay current.

-If things go well, I'd like you to interview with our management team ([Betsy Corcoran, Nick Punt, Agustin Vilaseca, and Tyler McNally](https://www.edsurge.com/about)).
+If things go well, I'd like you to interview with our management team ([Betsy Corcoran, Nick Punt, Agustin Vilaseca, and Tyler McNally](http://about.edsurge.com/team)).
 If this goes well, then you'll be enrolled in our "trial period."

 #### Trial Period: We Will Give You Paid Contract Work